 350ml rice milk or any vegetable milk of your choice

 1 tbsp coconut oil (a bit more for frying)

 100g Raspberry jam (recipe on this page).

-1. Mix all ingredients in a blender until it becomes smooth.
+1. Mix all the ingredients (apart from the jam and the fruit) in a blender until the mixture is smooth.

 (Yield: 6 portions)